usagi-coffee/pg_chainsync/README.md

 # pg_chainsync - Watch blockchain inside PostgreSQL

-> Proof of Concept / WIP - expect bugs and breaking changes.
+> Proof of Concept - expect bugs and breaking changes.

 pg_chainsync aims to allow you to easily watch blockchain blocks, events and more directly inside your PostgreSQL instance.
 The extension does not aim to enforce any custom schema for your table and aims for using custom handlers that you adjust for your table.